Cambridge Innovation Capital

 Series B in 2018

-Morphogen-IX Limited is a biotechnology company based in Cambridge, United Kingdom, focused on developing novel treatments for pulmonary arterial hypertension (PAH), a serious condition affecting lung blood vessels that can lead to heart failure.
-Founded in 2015 by Index Ventures, the company is exploring the therapeutic potential of bone morphogenetic proteins (BMPs), particularly BMP9 and BMP10, which have shown promise in enhancing BMPR-II receptor signaling in endothelial cells.
-This signaling is crucial for reversing the effects of PAH, as compromised BMPR-II signaling is central to the disease's pathology.
-Current PAH treatments primarily address symptoms, and effective long-term solutions are limited, often requiring risky lung transplants.
-Morphogen-IX employs a semi-virtual business model, leveraging a network of experienced professionals in drug discovery while maintaining operational efficiency through outsourcing.
-The company's founders are recognized experts in both PAH and BMP research, positioning Morphogen-IX to potentially transform the treatment landscape for this life-limiting disease.
+Morphogen-IX Limited is a biotechnology company based in Cambridge, United Kingdom, focused on developing innovative treatments for pulmonary arterial hypertension (PAH), a severe and life-limiting condition that affects lung blood vessels and can lead to heart failure.
+Founded in 2015, Morphogen-IX is pioneering the use of bone morphogenetic proteins, particularly BMP9 and BMP10, to enhance BMPR-II receptor signaling in endothelial cells, which is crucial for addressing the underlying mechanisms of PAH.
+Current therapies primarily alleviate symptoms rather than addressing the disease's root causes, leaving patients with limited options.
+The company employs a semi-virtual model, leveraging a network of experienced professionals in drug discovery to maximize capital efficiency while maintaining high-quality research and development.

 Bicycle Therapeutics